audreyhuangg/aboutme/README.md

 # Audrey Huang
 ## About Me

 Hey!
 My name is Audrey, and I am 13 years old.
-I am going to Memorial Middle School to study 8th grade.
+I am going to Memorial Middle School for 8th grade, and Memorial High School for high school.

 ### Hobbies
 - Basketball and Volleyball